roblatour/OMVBackup/README.md

 There are two ways to manually run the backup:

-1. via the command terminal
+1. via the command line

    1.1 Either directly or remotely access the OMV machine's command line